kollier-martin/SpoolyAPI/README.md

 # Spooly API

-### Project Description

-Built from scratch, this API is a convenient way to fetch information relating to car parts and their descriptions for use in custom applications.

 ### Features
 - [ ] As a user, I can request a part by manufacturer
 - [ ] As a user, I can request a custom car to be built